-The ideal soil organic matter level from the nutrient cycling and fertility standpoint is 5 - 8 %.
+The ideal soil organic matter level, from the standpoint of nutrient cycling and fertility, is 5 - 8 %.
 If organic matter level falls below 2 - 3 %, the nutrient and water holding capacity of the soil becomes very limited and may not be sufficient to support normal plant growth during some growing seasons.
+A very high organic matter level (greater than 10 %) can cause wild fluctuations in the availability of some nutrients, especially nitrogen.
+In these cases, it is best to apply no organic matter for a year or two, to allow fresh organic material to stabilize as humus.